Domiii/NoGap/README.md

 where `some-module` is the name you gave it in the package.json file.

-Check out <a href="https://www.npmjs.org/">https://www.npmjs.org/</a> to see all available modules.
+Check out [NPM JS]("https://www.npmjs.org/") to see all available modules.

-## `components/`
+### `components/`

 This folder contains your `NoGap` components, and possibly (some of) their assets.
 You can name it anything you want.

 NOTE: Placing assets (such as *.html templates, stylesheets, images etc.) next to code is actually good style, if it supports modularization.
-If your components are mostly self-contained, you can easily move their whole folder, including their assets, to deploy them in other places.
+If your components have a sufficiently modular design, you can simply copy their folder, to deploy them and their assets in other places.

-## `appConfig.js`
+### `appConfig.js`

 This is your custom configuration file.
 You can name it anything you want.
 It contains some basic constant data that your application needs, such as database login and other setup information.